-The interactions of the Pharmaceutical Industry with health professionals can generate conflicts of interest, as well as, supporting studies, invitations to conferences and other promotional activities.
-In order to face these situations which may create doubts or uncertainties, the CETIFARMA should be consulted, so that in the scope of their capacity and in adherence to the Code of Ethics and current regulations, they can advise and guide on the kind of behaviour to follow or apply
+The interactions of the pharmaceutical industry with health professionals can generate conflicts of interest, as well as supporting studies, invitations to conferences and other promotional activities.
+In order to face these situations that may create doubts or uncertainties, CETIFARMA should be consulted, so that in the scope of their capacity and in adherence to the Code of Ethics and current regulations, they can advise and guide on the kind of behaviour to follow or apply.